Jelly-RDF/jelly-jvm/docs/docs/getting-started-devs.md

 *If you don't want to code anything and only use Jelly with your Apache Jena/RDF4J application, see [the dedicated guide](getting-started-plugins.md) about using Jelly-JVM as a plugin.*

 This guide explains a few of the basic functionalities of Jelly-JVM and how to use them in your code.
-Jelly-JVM is written in Scala, but it can be used from Java as well.
-However, in this guide, we will focus on **Scala 3**.
+Jelly-JVM is written in Scala, but it [can be used from Java as well](#quick-start-java-titanium-rdf-api).

-## Quick start – plain old files
+## Quick start – Scala & Apache Jena

-Depending on your RDF library of choice (Apache Jena or RDF4J), you should import one of two dependencies: `jelly-jena` or `jelly-rdf4j`[^1].
-In our examples we will use Jena, so let's add this to your `build.sbt` file (this would be the same for other build tools like Maven or Gradle):
+Depending on your RDF library of choice (Apache Jena, RDF4J, Titanium), you should import one of the dependencies: `jelly-jena`, `jelly-rdf4j`, [`jelly-titanium-rdf-api`](user/titanium.md)[^1].
+In our examples we will use Jena, so let's add this to your `build.sbt` file:

 ```scala title="build.sbt"
 lazy val jellyVersion = "{{ jvm_package_version() }}"